About The Lot

 You picked the house.What should you know?

-Flood, radon, hazardous sites, wildfire, earthquake, storms, hurricane, water, and air quality — for any U.S. address, in seconds.
+Flood, radon, wildfire, hazardous sites, air quality, walkability, grocery access, schools, parks, childcare, urgent care — 100+ checks for any U.S. address, in seconds.

 Have two in mind?
 Compare them side-by-side →